Imaginos: Albert Bouchard's solo album

 Albert Bouchard began writing music for Imaginos following the release of the band's first album in 1972.
 There were plans as early as 1975 to release a concept album dedicated to Pearlman's scripts, but the material was not ready.
 All of the songs had been written by 1977, with the participation of various band members, and at least four of them ("Astronomy", "In the Presence of Another World", "I Am the One You Warned Me Of", "Imaginos") were completed and demoed during the recording sessions for the album Spectres.
-Demos of the other tracks were recorded by A. Bouchard and remained in various stages of development during the following years, with the band uninterested in pursuing the Imaginos project that A. Bouchard and Sandy Pearlman had been insistently proposing.
+Demos of the other tracks were recorded by Albert Bouchard and remained in various stages of development during the following years, with the band uninterested in pursuing the Imaginos project that Albert Bouchard and Sandy Pearlman had been insistently proposing.